Frequently Asked Questions

 Calls to the Claims Administrator’s call centre are not recorded.

-The Claims Administrator will destroy all Class Member information and documentation in its possession on a schedule beginning no sooner than two years after completing the compensation payments, according to a protocol to be developed by the Parties and approved by the Court.
-The protocol to be approved by the Court will provide a right for a Class Member or their Estate Executor or Personal Representative to specifically request the return to them of their information and documentation by the Claims Administrator.
+The Claims Administrator will destroy all Class Member information and documentation in its possession on a schedule beginning no sooner than two years after completing the compensation payments, according to a protocol developed by the Parties and approved by the Court.
+The approved protocol provides a right for a Class Member or their Estate Executor or Personal Representative to specifically request the return of their information and documentation by the Claims Administrator.

 Please note that documents included with your application should be copies, not originals.